Only Two Y-Axes Instead of Many

 Visual Mapping

-By default, each signal is plotted on the left axis.
-If you move a signal to the right axis, this mapping is indicated with a colored marker on the corresponding axis.
-This makes it immediately clear which signals belong to which axis.
+Each signal is plotted on the left axis by default.
+If you move a signal to the right axis, this mapping is made visible by a colored marker on the right side of the signal.
+This makes it immediately clear at a glance which signals belong to which axis.

 Two Y-axes example